Blog

 How to Run Agentic Tests

-Our testing strategy is designed around agent skills.
+Our testing strategy is designed around skills.
 Most of the details for these skills can apply to any repo (with some slight changes).
 But before getting into our actual testing strategy, it is good to discuss how these tests run within our workflows.

 Test-writing agents do not use the same authority or context as agents that produce application code.
 Test generation runs as sub-agents with a deliberately constrained role within an isolated context window.
 Constraining test work to a sub-agent prevents the common failure mode where an agent “fixes” a failing test by subtly adjusting the code under test.